yifan2003/yifan2003.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my homepage!
 My name is Yifan Guo (郭一凡).
-I am a senior undergraduate at [the School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](http://en.ustc.edu.cn/).
-I'm in an Interdisciplinary Talent Class (Math & Computer Science).
+I am a senior undergraduate student at [the School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](http://en.ustc.edu.cn/).
+I am part of an Interdisciplinary Talent Class (Math & Computer Science).

-I am also a visiting student at the University of Chicago where I spent six fantastic months working with Professor Haifeng and Professor Ozan.
+I am also a visiting student at the University of Chicago where I spent six fantastic months working with [Prof. Haifeng Xu](https://www.haifeng-xu.com/) and [Prof. Ozan Candogan](https://faculty.chicagobooth.edu/ozan-candogan).

 I have a broad interest in EconCS, especially its intersection with theoretical computer science and real-world impact.